+Source: Data shared by Sami

 Palestine’s Law by Decree No. (8) of 2011 on Income Tax

 Most of collected taxes are from West Bank and corporates in West Bank operates in Gaza but not from Gaza – Gaza has been tax exempted since 2007.
 Also there are taxes collected by the de facto in Gaza that but not reported in the financial statements in the West Bank